Penetration-expert01/Encrypt_Decrypt/README.md

 *Encryption And Decryption Tutorial :-
 In encryption you can encrypt a string and Text Document and at the time of decryption same process you need to repeat...

-Note:- In case of Any Zvulnerability found contact the creator.
+Note:- In case of Any vulnerability found contact the creator.

 * Disclaimer:- This repositorie if for educational purpose only.
 In case of any misuse , the creator is not responsible for any kind of loss.
 Use at your own risk.